eponymz/prerelease-toolkit/README.md

 [Pre Release Toolkit](https://murmuring-bastion-29031.herokuapp.com/)

-### Things to Note About this Project Currently
+### Things to Note About This Project As of Now:

-1. This is incredibly bare bones currently.
+1. At the moment, this project is incredibly bare bones.
-2. No redirect routes are set.
-3. Client side does point at 'localhost:3000'.
+2. Client side does not point outward.
+It is still in development.
-   > This is incredibly bare bones currently
+   > 1. At the moment, this project is incredibly bare bones.

+### TODOS

+* [] Build out client side.
+  * [] Determine layout and UI standards.
+  * [] OAuth login page design.
+Logo?
+  * [] Hash out pages needed with diagram.
+* [] Setup routers to client side pages.
+* [] Implement 'authorized users only' DB.
+* [x] Build out OAuth flow.
+* [x] Implement cookie and session tracking.
+* [x] Implement cookie deletion upon 'logout'.

 ## AGAIN.
 THIS PROJECT IS BAREBONES.
 THE ONLY THING SET UP IS OAUTH.